-The upgrade works will ensure the retarding basin continues to reduce the risk of flooding to the community.
+John Holland and KBR have completed an upgrade to the Lee Street retarding basin at Frankston on behalf of Melbourne Water, to ensure it continues to reduce the risk of flooding to the community.

 Melbourne Water has over 200 retarding basins that we regularly assess for risks, conduct maintenance on, and upgrade as necessary.
 The Australian National Committee on Large Dams (ANCOLD) guidelines represents the best Australian and international engineering practice in the safe design, management and operation of dams.
 We use these guidelines to manage our retarding basins.

-The Lee Street retarding basin has recently been assessed against the ANCOLD guidelines.
-This assessment has shown that upgrade works are necessary to ensure the retarding basin continues to reduce flood risk and operate safely for the community.
+The Lee Street retarding basin was recently assessed against the ANCOLD guidelines, which found that upgrade works were needed to ensure the retarding basin continues to reduce flood risk and operate safely for the community.